 Then experience Ecuador on horseback!
 Learn to saddle your Ecuadorian horse from a local "Chagra" (an Andean cowboy) and ride across the slopes of a dormant volcano as you share the unique group energy that is created when humans and horses become part of one herd.

-You continue to explore Cotopaxi National Park on foot with your guide on a 5 hour hike to see the landscapes and wildlife that this beautiful park has to offer.
-Start hiking towards your Hacienda El Tambo on the eastern flanks of the Andes.
+You continue to explore Cotopaxi National Park on foot with your guide on a five hour hike to see the landscapes and wildlife that this beautiful park has to offer.
+Start hiking towards Hacienda El Tambo on the eastern flanks of the Andes.
 You will cross hills and valleys, guarded over by Quilindaña, a peak hard to see from the Central Andean Valley.
 You will hike at an average altitude of 12,100 feet and the highest pass will be 13,400 feet.
-Arrive at our charming farmhouse retreat where we'll overnight at an old mountain refuge, built on Inca stones.
+Arrive at your charming farmhouse retreat where you'll overnight at an old mountain refuge, built on Inca stones.